GLOBAL MARKETS-Stocks drift, China unveils 'historic' steps for property | Business

 Monetary policy is "restrictive" and "is in a good place," Federal Reserve Bank of New York President John Williams said.
 "I don't see any indicators now telling me ... there's a reason to change the stance of monetary policy now."
 Data on Thursday showed the number of Americans filing new claims for jobless benefits fell last week, indicating that labour market conditions remain fairly tight even as job growth is cooling.

 Overnight, the Dow rose as high as 40,051.05 while the S&P 500 and Nasdaq also hit record highs before gradually losing steam and finishing slightly lower on the day.
-U.S. futures were down 0.1% .
+U.S. futures were up around 0.1% .
 'HISTORIC' STEPS IN CHINA

-U.S. crude was up 0.2% at $79.44 a barrel, while Brent, the global benchmark, was up 0.4% at $83.58.
+U.S. crude eased 0.1% to $79.17 a barrel, as did Brent, the global benchmark, to $83.22.
 Copper, which hit two-year highs this week, was up 0.7% at $10,500 a tonne.
 Traders are scrambling to get hold of metal to deliver against large short positions on the U.S. market, creating a vacuum in which New York copper prices have hit record highs above $11,000 a tonne.

-Gold, meanwhile, was up 0.3% at $2,384 a ounce, and heading for a second straight weekly increase.
-(Additional reporting by Ankur Banerjee in Singapore Editing by Shri Navaratnam and Jane Merriman)
+Gold, meanwhile, was up 0.5% at $2,389 a ounce, and heading for a second straight weekly increase.
+(Additional reporting by Ankur Banerjee in Singapore Editing by Shri Navaratnam, Jane Merriman and Toby Chopra)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)